CognitiveScale/certifai-reference-models/docs/instructions.md

 ## All

-Models can be trained and packaged together, exposing predict for an entire project or use case as one single container with multiple routes for each of those models.(exemplified with the three models here)
+Models can be trained and packaged together, exposing predict for an entire project/use case as one single container with multiple routes for each of those models.

 **NOTE**: `all` creates a new predict container with all routes in exactly the same way individual models are created.
 Hence it needs the same files, some of which can be auto generated, like in .s2i/environment.